tier4/scenario_simulator_v2/docs/user_guide/test_runner/ScenarioTestRunner.md

-# Scenario Test Runner user guide
+# Scenario Test Runner User Guide

 Scenario Test Runner is being developed to assist in the definitive planning simulation using concept of OpenSCENARIO.